tonytvo/blog-generator/content/blog/value-investing-summary/index.md

   - ![net presented value of cash flow](./npv-cash-flow.png)
   - ![disadvantages of npv approach](./disadvantages-npv-approach.png)

+# principles and rules of value investing
+- the data and qualitative information from 10K and 10Q reports can be used to evaluate the following principles:
+  - Vigilant leadership
+  - long-term prospects
+  - stock stability
+  - buy at attractive prices
+## vigilant leadership
+- Sometimes, management focus more on optimizing their own pay rather than optimizing returns to the shareholders.
+In other cases, management may have the intention of maximizing the returns to the shareholders, but are taking high risks in doing so.
+- many managers simply want to grow their "empire" with the shareholders' retained earnings.
+### rule 1: low debt
+- debt-to-equity (D/E) ratio = liabilities/equity
+- A company's goal should be the flexibility to enter good projects at all times and withstand any challenges in the market.
+This is generally achieved when the company sustains a low debt-to-equity ratio of below 0.5
+- Some industries are characterized by low debt-to-equity ratios; while banks, with a core product of debt, typically have higher ratios.
+You should therefore also consider industry standard for normal levels of debt.

+### rule 2: high current ratio
+- current ratio = current assets/current liabilities
+- if a company always receives more cash than it pays out, the company can meet its short-term debt obligations at any time (typically current ratio between 1.5 and 2.5)
+  - a low current ratio may mean that the company has problems meeting their short-term obligations, while higher current ratio may indicate bad money management due to an inability to collect payment from vendors.

+### rule 3: strong and consistent return on equity
+- return on equity = net income / shareholders' equity
+- in general, you should look for companies that have had a consistent ROE of above 8% over the last 10 years.
+It tells you that the company is consistently making a decent profit with the earnings that management retains.
+- look for a ROE that has been steady or even increasing over the last eight to ten years.
+This means that the company generally keep all or some of the capital for future investment and increases the equity.
+- check the industry trend for comparison
+- never be attracted to a high return while compromising security.
+In other words, manage risk first (i.e., D/E), then consider the remaining choices based on yield (i.e, ROE).
+- By choosing a company with historical D/E of below 0.5, you will most likely end up with companies with lower ROE, but they will likely be more sustainable in the future.

+### rule 4: appropriate management incentives
+- compensation packages based on stock price performance gives management wrong incentives to act truthfully to protect the shareholders' interest.
+- trustworthy companies and management teams disclose the structure of the compensation plans.
+- managers should only be rewarded based on performance and long-term goals.
+You should look for long-term roadmaps with a variety of objectives to be obtained.

+# Principle 2: a company must have long-term prospects
+- value investors try to minimize taxes by owning outstanding businesses that remain stable over a lifetime.

+## rule 1: persistent products

 # Scope and Limits of Security Analysis
 - common obstacles to analyst
   - inadequate or incorrect data